vivi-more/vivi-more/README.md

 💻 Software Engineer | 🌐 Currently crafting my portfolio

+🎓 Holding a technical degree and a bachelor's

-⌛ 8 years on the programming journey | 🎓 Holding a technical degree and a bachelor's | 💼 +3 years in the job market 🚀
+⌛ 8 years on the programming journey | 💼 Over 3 years in the job market 🚀

 ### About Me: